calston/riakasaurus/README.rst

 Riakasaurus
 ===========

-A Riak client library for Twisted
+The Riak client library for Twisted with a silly name.

 |riakasaurus-ci|_